quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 This event indicates a QUIC-level packet was dropped after partial or no parsing.

-For this event, the "trigger" property SHOULD be set to one of the values below, as this helps tremendously in debugging.

 Data:

 ~~~
 {
     packet_type?:PacketType,
     raw_length?:uint32,
-    raw?:bytes,

-    trigger?: string
+    raw?:bytes
 }
 ~~~

+For this event, the "trigger" field SHOULD be set (for example to one of the values below), as this helps tremendously in debugging.

 Triggers: